KiraResari/ceal-chronicler/Protocol.md

     * While I was doing this, I noticed it was the right thing to do, because my code instantly became more simple and it felt like a knot that had been there was being resolved
     * In fact, looking back, I could probably have avoided SO MANY problems had I done that from the start

+* This is as far as I'm getting with this today

+NEXT: Edit Characters & Persistence